AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/staging-and-production.md

 Complete User Acceptance Testing (UAT) on Staging and Production.
 The following tests are a quick list of possible tasks and areas to test as a Merchant and Customer.
 Your list may be longer and include additional tests for custom modules, extensions, and third-party integrations.
 When testing, use desktops, laptops, and mobile devices.

 If you encounter issues, save your reproduction steps, error messages, strange screen captures, and links.
-Use this information to investigate and fix issues in Integration environment code and configurations or environment settings.
+Use this information to investigate and fix issues in integration environment code and configurations or environment settings.

 <table>
 <tr>